 The departments of UGA Student Affairs support this statement through a wide range of programmatic initiatives including, but not limited to:

 Students are encouraged to make responsible decisions in life-threatening situations that result from alcohol and/or other drug abuse and to seek medical attention for someone who is in danger because of intoxication.
 Students should alert University officials, UGA or local police, or professional medical personnel when they or their friends are in danger.
-A student who calls for or seeks emergency assistance on behalf of a student experiencing an alcohol or other drug related emergency may not be subject to mandatory alcohol and other drug sanctions under the Student Code of Conduct.
+Students who call for, seek, or require emergency assistance for an alcohol or other drug related emergency may not be subject to mandatory alcohol and other drug sanctions under the Code of Conduct.

 CLICK HERE for more information about the purpose, scope, requirements and limitations of the Protocol.

 The John Fontaine, Jr. Center for Alcohol Awareness and Education

 In an effort to promote an environment that supports responsible decision-making regarding alcohol and other drug use, on campus and in the community, a generous donation from the family of John Fontaine, Jr. has enabled the University of Georgia to create a center for alcohol awareness and education.
 The goal of the center is to provide a comprehensive range of evidence-based prevention, early intervention and recovery support services to the UGA community.